FortAwesome/wordpress-fontawesome/README.md

 ## Determining Available Versions

 We have made a REST API endpoint available on `fontawesome.com` which this plugin uses to retrieve up-to-date metadata about available releases.

+## Caching the Load Specification

+This plugin computes a [_load specification_](https://fortawesome.github.io/wordpress-fontawesome/classes/FontAwesome.html#method_load_spec),
+which is the set of version and configuration options that satisfy the requirements of all registered components.

+To compute that requires retrieving the latest metadata about Font Awesome releases from a REST API on fontawesome.com and reducing all of the requirements registered by all clients of this Font Awesome plugin.

+We don't need to do all of that work on every page load.
+Once a load specification is computed, it will not change until the web site owner changes options on the options page.
+When this plugin computes a successful load specification, it stores it under an [options key](https://fortawesome.github.io/wordpress-fontawesome/classes/FontAwesome.html#constant_OPTIONS_KEY) in the WordPress database and then re-uses that load specification for each page load.
+In that case, it will not fetch metadata from fontawesome.com nor process the requirements from registered clients.

 ## How to Ship Your Theme or Plugin To Work with Font Awesome